-If you're paying $2 to $ 4 for a bag of lettuce at the grocery store, you'll be delighted to learn growing your own lettuce can save you money, and it's easy to do!
+If you feel like you are paying too much for a bag of lettuce at the grocery store, you'll be delighted to learn that growing your own lettuce can save you money, and it's easy to do!
 Another plus: It tastes great!

 Loose leaf lettuce is one of the simplest lettuces to grow in home gardens and the type grown by most home gardeners.
-You just plant it, water it, harvest it and eat it!
+You just plant, water, harvest and eat!

 Loose leaf lettuce varieties are those lettuces that do not form a compact head.
 Their flavor tends to be mild and sweet.
 And, they come loaded with benefits:

 - delightful, cool crunch

 - few calories —a cup of shredded leaf lettuce has about 5 calories

 Loose leaf lettuce is considered a cool season crop.
 Seeds typically are sown in early spring and again later in the summer or early fall.
 For fall harvest of loose leaf lettuce in Nebraska, seeds are sown in late July to early August.
 Lettuce doesn't like hot weather.
 If the temperatures get too warm, it will begin to flower, decreasing its eating quality.
 If you want to grow lettuce in summer in Nebraska, select cultivars that are heat-tolerant and grow it in shaded locations.
 In other climates, planting dates for leaf lettuce may vary.

 Check with your local Extension Office or garden center for the best times to plant lettuce in your area.
 Find your local Nebraska office contact information.